cedrickchee/chatgpt-universe/README.md

 - [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui) - A ChatGPT frontend clone for running locally in your browser.
 - [Next.js ChatGPT](https://github.com/enricoros/nextjs-chatgpt-app) - Responsive chat application powered by OpenAI's GPT-4, with chat streaming, code highlighting, code execution, development presets, and more.
 - [Semantic Kernel (SK)](https://github.com/microsoft/semantic-kernel) by Microsoft - Integrate cutting-edge LLM technology quickly and easily into your apps.
 SK supports prompt templating, function chaining, vectorized memory, and intelligent planning capabilities out of the box.
+- [ChatGPT Retrieval Plugin](https://github.com/openai/chatgpt-retrieval-plugin) by OpenAI - IT provides a flexible solution for semantic search and retrieval of personal or organizational documents using natural language queries.

 ### Blog Posts and Articles